-MacDonald, who is the seventh coach in the 16-year history of the Royals, was hired as Reading’s interim head coach on April 3, 2017.
-He took the head coaching reins 69 games into the 2016-17 regular season.
-With MacDonald as head coach, the Royals won the team’s final three regular season games and claimed the second seed in the North Division playoff bracket.
+Kirk MacDonald, who is the seventh coach in the 18-year team history of the Royals, was hired as Reading’s interim head coach on April 3, 2017.
+With MacDonald as head coach, the Royals won the team’s final three regular-season games and claimed the second seed in the North Division playoff bracket.

 MacDonald joined the Royals as an assistant under Larry Courville in July of 2014.
 During MacDonald’s tenure as the team’s assistant coach, the Royals compiled a record of 119-72-22 in 213 regular-season games.
 The team qualified for the playoffs in all three seasons (including 2016-17) during which MacDonald served as an assistant.